 As many of you know, I’ve been getting my Fine Art Certificate at Otis.
 I put off the prerequisite, Color Theory, forever, feeling like it was the brussel sprouts of the curriculum that I “had” to take because it would be “good for me.”
 But I hit the point in my program where I couldn’t take any of the higher-level (read: more fun and creative) classes ’til I got this one out of the way.
-I’m actually glad I put it off as long as I did because I don’t think I would’ve appreciated it or learned as much ’til I started hitting brick walls in other classes as all the full-time students around me seemed to know all sorts of stuff I was clueless to: which paints stain or granulate, which ones are transparent or opaque – how do they know all this?
-Well, I didn’t learn any of that!
+I’m actually glad I put it off as long as I did because I don’t think I would’ve appreciated it or learned as much as I did ’til I started hitting brick walls in other classes as all the full-time students around me seemed to know all sorts of stuff I was clueless to (i.e.: which paints stain or granulate, which ones are transparent or opaque – and how do they know all this?).
+Well, I didn’t learn any of that in color theory!
 LOL!
-Turns out, that’s earned by trial and error (which I’m making plenty of mistakes that’re teaching me these things) but I am glad I finally took this class because I did learn all sorts of other things I didn’t even know I didn’t know.
+Turns out, that’s earned by trial and error (which I’m making plenty of mistakes that’re teaching me these things!) but I am glad I finally took this class because I did learn all sorts of other things I didn’t even know I didn’t know.

 This might not look like much at first.
-Like, why on earth did I put that vibrant cadmium orange and cobalt blue in the center of all those browns and greys?
-Well,who knew you could make every skin tone known to man out of these two analogous colors (a hundred and eighty degrees apart from one another on the color wheel)?
+Like, why on earth did I put that vibrant cadmium orange and cobalt blue in the center of all those browns and grays?
+Well, who knew you could make every skin tone known to man out of these two analogous colors (a hundred and eighty degrees apart from one another on the color wheel)?
 They also make great colors for earth, sky and fog.

 This was my first time painting in anything other than watercolor – these are acrylics – a whole new learning curve there!
 (Mostly in this case, learning how to use Scotch Tape #811 and fresh sharp Exacto knives!).